Roman Protasevich: Ryanair Flight 4978

-Detention
+Detention and forced confessions

-The day after the arrest, Belarusian state television released a video of Protasevich, with dark markings on his forehead, in which he stated that he would confess to organizing "mass unrest" and that he did not have health problems, after unconfirmed reports of a heart condition.
+The day after the forced Ryanair landing, Belarusian authorities issued a video in which Protasevich claimed he had been treated well and not been harmed, though he looked visibly stressed.
+There were dark markings on his forehead, and he stated that he would confess to organizing "mass unrest" and that he did not have health problems, after unconfirmed reports of a heart condition.
 Protasevich's father said the video appeared forced and his nose seemed to have been broken, while allies of Protasevich, including exiled opposition leader Sviatlana Tsikhanouskaya, said the video "is how Roman looks under physical and moral pressure".
 The Viasna Human Rights Centre and other Belarusian human rights organizations named Protasevich a political prisoner in a joint statement and demanded his immediate release.
-Amnesty International called for the release of Protasevich and his girlfriend Sofia Sapega, saying "their arrest is arbitrary and unlawful, and its circumstances are nothing short of horrifying".
+Amnesty International called for the release of Protasevich and Sapega, saying "their arrest is arbitrary and unlawful, and its circumstances are nothing short of horrifying".

-The authorities prevented Protasevich's parents and a hired lawyer Inessa Olenskaya from visiting him and obtaining information about his location and medical condition until 27 May.
-On 25 May, Olenskaya was not allowed to enter SIZO No.1 prison in Minsk and did not get a call back from the Investigative Committee officers.
-The Minsk branch of the Investigative Committee delayed the process of signing the charging documents, and the SIZO staff later claimed that they did not have Protasevich.
-On 27 May 2021, his mother held a press conference, calling for medical help to Protasevich.
+The Belarusian authorities prevented Protasevich's parents and a hired lawyer, Inessa Olenskaya, from visiting him and obtaining information about his location and medical condition until 27 May 2021.
+On 25 May, Olenskaya was not allowed to enter SIZO No.1 prison in Minsk and did not get a call back from the Investigative Committee.
+The Minsk branch of the Investigative Committee delayed the process of signing the charging documents, and SIZO staff later claimed that they did not have Protasevich.
+On 27 May 2021, his mother held a press conference, calling for medical help for her son.
 She said she had no information about his location and complained that she could not send him any things or messages via his lawyer.